Sweet (gamer): Return to Korea

 At an unknown point of time in 2007 he moved back to South Korea, which drastically improved his ability to compete in on line competitions as China's net is famously weak towards the outside world and South Korea's famously strong.

 He qualified for the Battle.net Season IV finals in Cologne, Germany which were seen as a continuation of a series of tournaments of which the Blizzard Worldwide Invitational is a part of, thus making him the defending champion of the event.

 He finished among the top of the event by taking fifth place.
 Throughout the remainder of the running season he has shown results along those lines, finishing among the best of the attendees but not entering top three.
 For instance he took fourth place at Game-X in Moscow, Russia and seventh at the World Series of Video Games stop in Wuhan, China.

-Retirement

-He retired in April, 2008 due to his obligation to serve his military service.
+He retired in April 2008 due to his obligation to serve his military service.

 League of Legends

 He started playing League of Legends in 2012, and eventually competed in League of Legends events.
-He joined Prime Optimus as a coach in October 2013, and he played official competitive match as substitute player.
+He joined Prime Optimus as a coach in October 2013.
 In September 2014, he moved to Jin Air Greenwings as coach.